btholt/complete-intro-to-containers-v2/lessons/05-making-tiny-containers/D-distroless.md

 ---
+description: >-
+  Learn about the differences between Alpine and Distroless for Docker containers, focusing on edge cases with Alpine and the stripped-down nature of Distroless.
+Explore alternative options like Wolfi, Red Hat's Universal Base Image Micro, and Google's Distroless projects, emphasizing security and minimalism.
+keywords:
+  - Alpine
+  - Distroless
+  - Docker containers
+  - security
+  - minimalism
 ---

 You may not want to use Alpine.
 [This blog post goes into depth][blog] but let me sum it up with two points: